avivwachman/objectArray/README.md

-# objectArray
+# Array of objects work
-School Work about object arrays, see pptx for question (in HE)
+School Work abouא arrays of objectד, see pptx for questions (in HE)